 EVERY E24 ODOMETER GEAR KIT INCLUDES

 E24 odometers had 12 teeth drive gears, 12/48 center gears, and either 17/48 or 19/48 options for the third gear.
 The most common gear is the 19tooth and this is what is shipped by default.
-Please count before ordering to insure you get the correct third gear count.
+Please count before ordering to ensure you get the correct third gear count.
 Failing to do this will mean you will need to purchase another third gear separately (we do not take fault if you do not tell us what your third gear count is).
 Colors may vary.
 When purchasing our kit be sure to check out our INSTALLATION GUIDE (E30 version, but steps are the same)

 VDO E30 ODOMETER REPAIR INSTRUCTIONS

 This guide should only be used to help you as a suggested way to fix your equipment.
 They are not intended to be the only way to do.
 Its your responsibility if any damage occurs.
 If you are not sure of any part of these instructions, feel free to send us an email, we would be happy to help.